Test-Time Training on Video Streams: Discussion

-\textbf{Test-time training on nearest neighbors (TTT-NN).} Here is an alternative heuristic for test-time training: For each test instance, retrieve its nearest neighbors from the training set, and fine-tune the model on those neighbors before applying it to the test instance.
-As discussed in Subsection \ref{related-ttt}, this simple heuristic has been shown to significantly improve prediction quality in \cite{bottou1992local} three decades ago, and more recently in \cite{hardt2023test} for large language models.
-Given temporal smoothness, our sliding window can be seen as retrieving neighbors of the current frame.
-The only difference is that our method retrieves from past unlabeled test instances, while TTT-NN retrieves from labeled training data.
-Therefore, our method must use self-supervision for TTT, instead of supervised learning on the neighbors as in TTT-NN.
-But this difference also implies an important advantage for our method: Given temporal smoothness, our neighbors will always be actually relevant, while the neighbors from the training set might not.
+\paragraph{TTT on nearest neighbors.} Here is an alternative heuristic for TTT: For each test instance, retrieve its nearest neighbors from a training set, and fine-tune the model on those neighbors before making a prediction on the test instance.
+This simple but effective heuristic has been explored in \cite{bottou1992local} and \cite{hardt2023test}, as discussed in Subsection~\ref{related-ttt}.
+Given temporal smoothness -- that proximity in time translates to proximity in the retrieval metric, our sliding window can be seen as retrieving ``neighbors" of the current frame.
+The only difference is that our ``neighbors" are from the unlabeled test video instead of a labeled trainings set.
+This difference has two consequences.
+On one hand, we have to use self-supervision.
+On the other hand, our ``neighbors" are still relevant (given temporal smoothness) even when the test instance is not represented by the training set.

+\paragraph{In-context learning.} In theory, each test video can be used as the context of a Transformer or RNN, both of which often exhibit the ability of ``in-context learning''~\citep{brown2020language}.
+As long as the model is autoregressive, the video is still processed as a stream.
+But in practice, this approach requires the model to be already trained on videos.
+Our approach, on the other hand, does not use videos as training data, as our very goal is to study the generalization from still images to videos.

+\paragraph{Sequence modeling.} Our method as shown in Figure~\ref{fig-method} closely resembles an RNN as shown in Figure~\ref{fig:all-layers}, if we think of $W$, the parameters of $f$, as the hidden state.
+From this perspective, online TTT can be regarded as compressing frames $x_1, \dots, x_t$ into $W_t$, and gradient descent is simply a particular update rule.
+Following earlier versions of this paper, \cite{sun2023learning} and \cite{sun2024learning} program TTT into sequence modeling layers as an alternative to self-attention, and apply it to language modeling.